Ryōko Hirosue

-Ryōko Hirosue (広末 涼子, Hirosue Ryōko) is a Japanese actress and singer, best known to international audiences for her roles in the Luc Besson-produced Wasabi and the Academy Award-winning Japanese film Departures.
+Ryōko Hirosue (広末 涼子, Hirosue Ryōko) is a Japanese actress and singer, best known to international audiences for her roles in the Luc Besson-produced Wasabi (2001) and the Academy Award-winning Japanese film Departures (2008).
 She also starred in the 2008 comedy series Yasuko to Kenji.

 Early life

-Hirosue was born in Yokohama, Kanagawa Prefecture and grew up on Kōchi city, Kōchi prefecture, Japan.
+Hirosue was born in Yokohama, Kanagawa Prefecture and grew up in Kōchi city, Kōchi prefecture, Japan.
 She joined the "P&G" cosmetic model competition at age 14 and made her television debut the following year singing on the program, TK Music Camp.
 She made her television drama debut and is well known for her work as a spokesmodel for NTT DoCoMo.
 She studied at Waseda University but did not graduate.

 Career

 1995–2000

 Hirosue made her television debut in 1995 at age 15 in Fuji TV's Heart ni S. She was also named "Best Newcomer" at the 10th Television Drama Academy Awards the same year when she starred in Fuji TV's comedy series Shota no Sushi.
 In 1997, she appeared in the finale of medical drama Hoshi no Kinka and the special episode of Odoru Daisousasen before making her breakthrough performance in Fuji TV's comedy series Beach Boys, where she was awarded "Best Supporting Actress" at the 14th Television Drama Academy Awards.
 Hirosue also made her film debut in the same year when she appeared in 20-seki Nostalgia which won her critical acclaim.
 She was awarded the Sponichi Grand Prize New Talent Award at the Mainichi Film Awards, Best New Talent at the Yokohama Film Festival and perhaps most importantly, the Newcomer of the Year award at the 21st Japanese Academy Awards.

 In 1998, Hirosue reprised her role in the special episode of Beach Boys while also appearing in four other television dramas in the same year.
 In 1999, she returned to the big screen in Poppoya and Himitsu.
 Her performances in both films won her much praise from award-giving bodies of Japan and she received two nominations at the 23rd Japanese Academy Awards for Best Actress (for Himitsu) and Best Supporting Actress (for Poppoya).
 Her international profile also increased when she received the Best Actress prize for her performance in Himitsu at the 30th Sitges - Catalan International Film Festival.

 She returned prominently to television in 2000 playing Yuki Katase in the drama Summer Snow, which won 5 awards at the 26th Television Drama Academy Awards including "Best Supporting Actress" and "Best Drama" before showing off her comedic chops in TBS's Oyaji.
 The latter role again won her "Best Supporting Actress" at the 27th awards ceremony.